ChetHarrison/jsdoccer/README.md

 Place all of your js files in the `input/js` directory.
 From the command line type `node document.js`.
 Documented files will be saved in the `output` directory.

 ### To Do
-* parse syntax tree to ymal for jsdoc
+* template ymal from target JSON parse results for jsdoc.
-* get kids to bed on time
+* convert to grunt task.
+* consult external config file.